KyKri/MyLinkedList/readme.md

 I was revisiting my data structures and algorithms for an interview and decided why not put it on github while I was at it!
+Notes:
-Note: this is a singly linked list.
+- this is a singly linked list
+- I did not use a formal testing framework like JUnit due to time restrictions for studying (I may update that later though)

 I inlcuded in the comments mytime complexity analyses, and was surprised at how many operations